Computing

 Implementation

-E-safety is threaded throughout the Computing curriculum and the wider curriculum.
-It is taught through ‘Project Evolve’ which is linked to ‘Teach Computing’.
+Internet/E-safety is threaded throughout the Computing curriculum and the wider curriculum.
 There are specific lessons linked to a unit, but it can also be used to teach a stand-alone lesson if an e-safety issue arises and needs to be addressed.
+The Pines also partakes in Safer Internet Day (SID).
+This usually takes place in February with a different focus each year.
+At the Pines, we complete activities across the week linked to SID.

-Children have a weekly computing slot in the Computer suite and there are also morning slots available.
-Children have access to iPads and laptops which can be used to deliver the Computing curriculum or other areas of the curriculum where they can practise the skills they have been taught.
+Children have weekly computing lessons delivered in the classrooms on laptops.
+Children have access to iPads and laptops to deliver other areas of the curriculum where they can practise their skills they have been taught.

 Computing at The Pines